 Hillsborough County’s Pretrial Intervention

 In this Florida County, the PTI process varies from the rest of the state.
-If a person is arrested for a 3rd degree felony in Hillsborough County and meets the eligibility requirements detailed above, they can request to participate in the PTI program before charges are filed.
+If a person is arrested for a 3rd-degree felony in Hillsborough County and meets the eligibility requirements detailed above, they can request to participate in the PTI program before charges are filed.
 This distinction is critical to the resolution of the situation and the impact of the arrest on the defendant’s life.

-After arrest for a 3rd class felony, a smart defendant will immediately hire an experienced defense attorney who can intervene before charges are filed by the prosecutor’s office.
+After an arrest for a 3rd class felony, a smart defendant will immediately hire an experienced defense attorney who can intervene before charges are filed by the prosecutor’s office.
 If a successful PTI request is made at this time, no charges are filed.
 There are no court appearances.
-The person can complete their PTI program with no public acknowledgement of the situation.
+The person can complete their PTI program with no public acknowledgment of the situation.

 This early intervention saves both the state and the defendant the cost of court appearances.
 The person participating in the PTI program is also spared the embarrassment of the public court appearances and the felony charge on their record.

 Everyone from doctors to cab drivers make mistakes.
 The PTI program allows people to mitigate the damage these mistakes cause in their lives.
 The Hillsborough County PTI program takes these benefits a step further, and an experienced defense attorney is crucial to this process.
+Experienced lawyers at Stechschulte Nell-led by Attorney Ben Stechschulte-can explain your legal options and review your case.
+Contact our Tampa, FL law firm today.